Miemachi Station: Lines

 The station is served by the Hōhi Main Line and is located 111.9 km from the starting point of the line at Kumamoto.

 Layout

-The station consists of a side and an island platform serving three tracks with a siding branching off track 3.
+The station consists of a side platform and an island platform serving three tracks with a siding branching off track 3.
 The station building is a wooden structure in western style and houses a waiting area, an automatic ticket vending machine and a staffed ticket window.
 Access to the island platform is by means of a covered footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a Midori no Madoguchi facility.

+Platforms

 Adjacent stations

 Due to earthquake damage on the Hōhi Main Line, the Aso Boy!
 Limited Express from Kumamoto to Aso was suspended.
 From April 2017, the Aso Boy! began operating on an alternative route from Beppu through Ōita to Aso.